-Dates, Phrases, Baptism, Birth, Marriage, Death/Burial and Networking.
 Tutorials #1 and #2 will explain dates and key phrases used in documents.
-Tutorials #3-6 will have actual records for you to examine and study; you’ll learn to find the key words, phrases, and extract the information you need: 1)the people involved 2) the type of record 3) the important data.
-Tutorial #7 is about Networking through the French genealogy world
+Tutorials #3-6 will have actual records for you to examine and study; you’ll learn to train your eyes to see and understand the key words, phrases, and extract the information you need: 1)the people involved 2) the type of record 3) the important data.
+Tutorial #7 shows you how to navigate through the Departmental Archives of France

 you will need:

 These are useful Links:

 - Notebook (s)

 - My downloadable common words flast lists:

 - RootsMagic Essentials Free Genealogy Program

 A few things you need to know about researching your ancestry in France, Belgium and Canada:

 - Always check the Indexes in the archive records first!
 Most of the time, they’re for Civil Registrations that starts at 1793, though you can sometimes find parish records indexes for earlier years in certain towns.

 - Go to the archives of the department you’re researching.
 Depending, you’ll find ‘en ligne archives’, or a page that tells you to choose between civil registers, recensements (census) or Registres matricules.
 In this exercise, you’ll click on Civil actes (actes de registres).
 It should bring up a page where you can search through the communes.
 It will either be a drop down box when you click on the commune form or there will be a little box next to the Commune space.
 Click on that and you should see alphabetical letters along the top of the page, with names of towns underneath, click on the ‘letter’ that begins with your town, then scroll down to that name and click.
 You will now see years available for that town.
 Look for “TD” (that is the index) The Index will be divided by years, actes de (of) naissance/ne’s (birth), mariages (marriage) and deces (death).
 Click on your years and you can start looking.